tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 3. `pm.environment.set('myVariable', 'My new value');`
 4. `pm.environment.get('myVariable');`

-Every coder has their preferences and principals.
+Every coder has their preferences and principles.
 I don't like mixing sources like dictionaries for retrieving a value by key.
 A value with an underscore prefix in this naming convention should correspond to pm.collectionVariables and one without should come from pm.environment.
 I don't use a context stand-in object that allows pulling or pushing a value by key from either pm.collectionVariables or pm.environment at runtime.
 I believe strongly that a few coding principals such as singular definition and not coding by coincidence - even with tests, and especially with tests can save time.
 If those terms are not familiar I'd like to recommend the book "The Pragmatic Programmer" as it could replace many on your shelf or device.

 ### Input values